raghav1397/MusicGo/README.md

 OS: MAC
 Processor: Intel i5 8th generation RAM: 16GB DDR5

 The android device communicates with the server that executes the machine learning prediction using the saved models.
 The server then sends back the result to the android device that then plays the music according to the response received from the server.
-The architecture diagram is illustrated in Figure 1.